 This multiracial Australian band (the name is an Australian aboriginal phrase for ‘Mother Child’) blended native and white sounds and sentiments.

-Yothu Yindi were founded in 1986, the year of Australia’s bicentennial, and practiced a highly politicised and nationalistic form of music making.
+Yothu Yindi were founded in 1986, the year of Australia’s bicentennial, and practised a highly politicised and nationalistic form of music making.

 Drawing from sounds as diverse as the didgeridoo and the electric guitar, and finding great thematic inspiration in Bob Marley, Yothu Yindi played for cultural harmony and aboriginal integrity.